 Where to stay in Tennoji

 - Luxury: Osaka Marriott Miyako Hotel.
 This luxury hotel is in the Abeno Harukas building!
 The rooms are all located above the 38th floor, meaning the views are great!
 The rooms are spacious, clean, and comfortable.
 There’s a fitness center, you have direct acess to Tennoji station and you can enjoy a 360-degree panorama on the 58th-floor observation deck.
+Click here to check the reviews, photos and availability.

 - Mid-range: Hotel Trusty Osaka Abeno.
 A nice mid-range hotel where you’ll find clean and warmly-decorated rooms with a modern Asian twist.
 There’s an on-site Japanese restaurant serving teppanyaki where the chef cooks the food on an iron plate in front of guests.
+Click here to check the reviews, photos and availability.

 - Budget: Khaosan World Tennoji.
 It’s a nice Japanese style hostel offering dorms but also private rooms.
 There’s a common area to socialize, a shared kitchen, a lounge with tatami (woven-straw) flooring, a foot bath and a vending machine with free coffee, tea, water, and sports drinks.
+Click here to check the reviews, photos and availability.

 - Find all the Tennoji hotels